 PMDD is a chronic condition that necessitates treatment when it occurs.
 Available treatments include lifestyle modifications and medication.

-This Knowledge Center article examines the causes, symptoms and diagnosis of this debilitating condition, along with the treatment options that are available for people who are affected by it.
+This article examines the causes, symptoms, and diagnosis of this debilitating condition, along with the treatment options that are available for people who are affected by it.

 Fast facts on PMDD

-- Symptoms are most commonly experienced during the second half of a woman's menstrual cycle
+- Symptoms are most commonly experienced during the second half of the menstrual cycle.

-- For some women, the symptoms of PMDD can last until menopause
+- The symptoms of PMDD can last until menopause.

-Despite their similarities, the symptoms of PMDD are more severe that those experienced in PMS.
+The symptoms of PMDD are similar to but more severe than those experienced in PMS.